Database source XML configuration reference

-When creating a Database source, you must provide an XML configuration defining the content to retrieve.
+When creating a Database source in the Coveo Administration Console, you must provide an XML configuration defining the content to retrieve from your database.

-This XML configuration should consist of queries against your database to retrieve and copy the data from record fields to Coveo fields.
+This configuration consists of queries against your database to retrieve and copy data from record fields to Coveo fields.
 It should contain only read queries, or else you could make unwanted changes to your database.

 <?xml version="1.0" encoding="utf-8" ?>